SFTtech/openage/doc/media/openage/blendtable_format_spec.md

 ### `blendtable`

-Lookup table for blendmasks blending two adjacent terrains.
+Lookup table for blend patterns blending two adjacent terrains.

 There has to be exactly one `blendtable` defined.